 Remote interpreting can also be used in parallel with any of the types of interpreting listed above.
 This modality has become more relevant due to the pandemic, as most events are now carried out via online platforms or in a hybrid format.
 It also offers multiple advantages, as it allows interpreters to work remotely, which in turn helps accessibility and affordability by reducing distance and associated travel costs.

-At AT, we work with the best interpreters who are specialised in the most demanding areas of this service: fashion, science, tourism and technology, among others.
+- At ATLS, we work with the best interpreters who specialise in the most demanding areas: fashion, science, tourism and technology, among others.